circleci-petri/rule-tool/README.md

 go build -o rule-tool ./cmd/rule-tool
 ```

-Then, move the binary to your PATH or run it directly.
+After building, move the `rule-tool` binary to a directory in your system's PATH or run it directly from the build location.

 ## Usage

-The Rule Tool CLI can be used both interactively and non-interactively.
+The Rule Tool CLI supports both interactive and non-interactive modes.

 ### Interactive Mode

+Run the `rule-tool` command without any specific flags to enter the interactive mode.
+This mode provides a Text User Interface (TUI) for selecting and managing rules.

 ```bash
 # Run from your target project directory